Soft Matter Photonics

 - Drop-on-demand printing

 - Polymer Templating

 The research group is located in the Department of Engineering Science at the University of Oxford.
-The laboratories include a wet lab facility for the preparation of liquid crystal and polymer materials/devices, an optical polarising microscopy suite equipped with fluorescence microscopes, atomic force microscope, UV-vis spectrometers and refractometers.
-There are three laser laboratories and one printing suite equipped with a Microfab printer and 3D printers.
-We also have access to a suite of other facilities including e-beam lithography, SEM, TEM, etc.
+The laboratories include a wet lab facility for the preparation of liquid crystal and polymer materials/devices, an optical polarising microscopy suite equipped with optical polarising microscopes, fluorescence microscopes, atomic force microscope, UV-vis spectrometers and refractometers.
+There are three laser laboratories (equipped with a variety of laser technologies) and one printing suite equipped with a Microfab JetLab II printer as well as a range of 3D printers.
+We also have access to a suite of other facilities including e-beam lithography, SEM, TEM, ALD, and PECVD.

 The Soft Matter Photonics Group is also member of the Oxford Photonics Network and the Oxford Space Network.